dailydevops/guard/README.md

 # NetEvolve.Guard

-Basic input validation via the `Requires` class throws an `ArgumentException`, `ArgumentNullException` or other Exception types.
+Basic input validation via the `Ensure`-class throws an `ArgumentException`, `ArgumentNullException` or other Exception types, if the conditions are not met.
 The second parameter `parameterName` from `Ensure.That(T value, string? parameterName = default!)` is optional and is automatically populated by .NET, based on the `CallerArgumentExpressionAttribute` functionality.

 ```csharp
 public static bool Execute(string? directoryFolder)